joshuamccluskey/taskmaster/README.md

 # Task Master
-Andoroid task management application.
+Android task management application.
 Manage all your tasks from one app.

 ## Implementation
 - You can run in app from app/